codefiesta/OAuthSample/SECURITY.md

 #### When to report a vulnerability

-* You think you have discovered a potential security vulnerability in VimViewer.
+* You think you have discovered a potential security vulnerability in OAuthSample.
-* You are unsure how a vulnerability affects VimViewer.
+* You are unsure how a vulnerability affects OAuthSample.

 [issue-template]: https://github.com/codefiesta/OAuthSample/blob/main/.github/ISSUE_TEMPLATE/bug_report.md